jgriffiths/prefgen/README.md

 }
 ````

+Note the call to `super.onSharedPreferenceChanged(prefs, key)`.
+If you do not call
+this method then any dynamic preference summaries will not be updated correctly.

 If you derive in this way, ensure that it is your derived class that is
 given in `AndroidManifest.xml` and passed to `startActivity` as described
 above.